Click here for Latest News

 His busy concert schedule has taken him to sing with some of the country's leading symphony orchestras and concert organizations including the Pittsburgh Symphony Orchestra, the American Symphony Orchestra, the National Chorale, and the Bard Music Festival in a variety of repertoire ranging from the works of Handel to music of the 20th century.

-In the 2009-2010 season and beyond Mr. Morgan will return to New York City Opera for Chabrier's L'etoile, create the role of Hamlet in Herschel Garfein's Rosencrantz and Guildenstern are Dead, make his role and house debut as Faust with Opera Idaho, the tenor soloist in Dvorak's Stabat Mater with Danbury Symphony, a new productions of Bernstein's Mass with The Virginia Arts Festival, continue the creation of the role of Pan in Kamran Ince's new opera The Judgement of Midas, and make his role debut as Nadir in Bizet's Pearl Fishers.
-Other upcoming engagements include a Fall recital tour of the United States, a three tenors concert with Paul Groves and Chad Shelton commemorating their mentor Robert Grayson's 25th anniversary at Louisiana State University, a recital for Opera Idaho's new season, and a return to Nanki Poo in the Mikado for his debut with Syracuse Opera.
+In the 2009-2010 season Mr. Morgan returned to New York City Opera for Chabrier's L'etoile, create the role of Hamlet in Herschel Garfein's Rosencrantz and Guildenstern are Dead, made his role and house debut as Faust with Opera Idaho, the tenor soloist in Dvorak's Stabat Mater with Danbury Symphony, a new productions of Bernstein's Mass with The Virginia Arts Festival, continued the creation of the role of Pan in Kamran Ince's new opera The Judgement of Midas, and made his role debut as Nadir in Bizet's Pearl Fishers.

-Equally at home on television as he is on the stage, Mr. Morgan is currently featured on two PBS television specials.
-Matt Morgan in Concert, which has been awarded two international television Accolade Awards; and Opera Louisiane, alongside operatic superstars Susan Graham and Paul Groves.
+Equally at home on television as he is on the stage, Mr. Morgan is currently featured on three PBS television specials.
+Matt Morgan in Concert, which has been awarded two international television Accolade Awards; Opera Louisiane, alongside operatic superstars Susan Graham and Paul Groves; and the newly released Opera Masters.
 His esteemed reputation as a crossover artist has made him a favorite performer for many public and private organizations, allowing him to perform for countless heads of state and captains of industry.
-Most recently, performing with distinguished soprano Rachelle Durkin at the Rainbow Room for newly-elected prime minister of Australia, Kevin Rudd.

 Official site of tenor Matt Morgan.
 Copyright © VoxPage1.com.
 All Rights Reserved